arthursn/composition/README.md

 comp.Si.GetW(); // returns 0.000512517 (double)
 ```

-Even though it is slow, you can also access the element using the map syntax:
+Even though it is slower, you can also access the element using the map syntax:

 ```cpp
 comp["C"].GetX();